 Directors are now required to have a Director Identification Number (DIN).
+This means that each new director of a CLG must personally apply for a DIN before being appointed to the proposed CLG.

 A director must apply for their DIN themself because they must verify their identity.
-This application is made through the Australian Business Registry Service.
+This application is made through the Australian Business Registry Service (ABRS).

-For more information, see the Australian Business Registry Services webpage on 'who needs to apply for a DIN and when'.
+For more information, see the ABRS webpage 'who needs to apply for a DIN and when'.

-You can register a company online using the Business Registration Service (or use a private service provider).
+You can register a company online using the Business Registration Service (or engage a private service provider).
 If you have complications with your application or ASIC requires further information to decide whether to register the company, ASIC may direct you to complete a paper form instead.